kelleryvo/gdv/README.md

 # gdv

-Repository for my data visualizations within the "Fundamentals of Data Visualization" module.
+Repository for my data visualizations within the "Fundamentals of Data Visualization" course.

 ## Setup